 If the government’s contract states that Oracle was required to disclose prices paid by commercial companies and they didn’t then, they will lose that case.
 Oracle’s primary strategy would have to be to have the case dismissed.

 Oracle’s Motion to Dismiss

-Oracle made a motion to dismiss, not based upon the claims being untrue, but based upon the claims being old, as covered in the following quotation.
+Oracle made a motion to dismiss, not based upon the untrue claims, but based upon the old claims, as covered in the following quotation.

 “In a strongly worded motion filed in late September, Oracle argued the government’s allegations should be dismissed partly on grounds they are too old and exceed the statute of limitations.

 Its “most obvious problem is timeliness,” the motion adds.
 “One of its primary allegations is that Oracle made false disclosures relating to discounting practices to the General Services Administration … during 1997 contract negotiations.
 But this allegation ignores a 1998 pre-award audit of Oracle’s discounting practices, which was distributed to a host of responsible Government officials.”